SQL Vulnerability Assessment

 - Monitor a dynamic database environment where changes are difficult to track.

-VA is a scanning service built into the Azure SQL Database service.
+The VA service runs a scan directly on your database.
 The service employs a knowledge base of rules that flag security vulnerabilities and highlight deviations from best practices, such as misconfigurations, excessive permissions, and unprotected sensitive data.
-The rules are based on Microsoft’s best practices, and focus on the security issues that present the biggest risks to your database and its valuable data.
+The rules are based on Microsoft's recommended best practices, and focus on the security issues that present the biggest risks to your database and its valuable data.
 These rules also represent many of the requirements from various regulatory bodies to meet their compliance standards.

 1. Run a scan